 Many industries rely on materials which are subject to regulation concerning certain minerals sourced from the Democratic Republic of Congo ("DRC") or adjoining countries, which include Sudan, Uganda, Rwanda, Burundi, United Republic of Tanzania, Zambia, Angola, Congo, and Central African Republic.
 These minerals are commonly referred to as conflict minerals.
 Conflict minerals which may be used in our industry or by our suppliers include Columbite-tantalite (derivative of tantalum [Ta]), Cassiterite (derivative of tin [Sn]), gold [Au], Wolframite (derivative of tungsten [W]), and Cobalt [Co].
 We comply with the annual disclosure and reporting requirements adopted by the SEC with respect to use of conflict minerals mined from the DRC and adjoining countries.
 There may be costs associated with complying with these disclosure requirements, including for diligence to determine the sources of conflict minerals used in our products and other potential changes to products, processes or sources of supply as a consequence of such verification activities.
 Although we expect that we and our vendors will be able to continue to comply with these requirements, there can be no guarantee that we will be able to gather all the information required from our vendors.
 Although we believe our suppliers do not rely on such conflict materials, either because the suppliers are located outside of the DRC and adjoining countries, or because our suppliers have been certified as "conflict-free" by an internationally-recognized validation scheme, there can be no guarantee that we will continue to be able to obtain adequate supplies of materials needed in our production from such suppliers.
-A failure to obtain necessary information or to maintain adequate supplies of materials from supply chains outside the DRC and adjoining countries, or that have been certified as "conflict-free" by an internationally-recognized validation scheme, may delay our production, increasing the risk of losing customers and business.
+A failure to obtain necessary information or to maintain adequate supplies of materials from supply chains outside the DRC and adjoining countries or that have been certified as "conflict-free" by an internationally-recognized validation scheme, may delay our production, increasing the risk of losing customers and business.

-Risks relating to construction activities adjacent to our fabrication facility lease.
+Risks relating to construction activities adjacent to our fabrication facility and our lease.

-We lease our fabrication facilities and offices under lease contracts that we can extend until 2027, through the exercise of an option at our sole discretion to extend the lease period from 2022 to 2027.
-A few years ago our landlord began a construction project adjacent to the fabrication facility.
+We lease our fabrication facility and offices under lease contracts that we can extend until 2027, through the exercise of an option at our sole discretion to extend the lease period from 2022 to 2027.
+A few years ago, our landlord began a construction project adjacent to the fabrication facility several years ago.
 It is possible that said project may adversely impact our operations, including that construction activities adjacent to our fabrication facility may result in temporary reductions or interruptions in the supply of utilities to the property and that a portion or all of the fabrication facility may need to be idled temporarily during development.
 If construction activities limit or interrupt the supply of water, gas or electricity to our fabrication facility or cause significant vibrations or other disruptions, it could limit or delay our production, which may adversely affect our business and operating results.
-In addition, an unplanned power outage caused by construction activities, even of very limited duration, may result in a loss of wafers in production, deterioration in our fab yield and on schedule delivery and substantial downtime to reset equipment before resuming production, which may cause customer dissatisfaction and cause customers to contemplate transferring their product orders to other fabs, which may adversely affect our revenues and financial results.
-In addition, the lease amendments set forth certain obligations of the Company and the landlord, including certain noise abatement actions at the fabrication facility.
+In addition, an unplanned power outage caused by construction activities, even of very limited duration, may result in a loss of wafers in production, deterioration in our fab yield and on schedule delivery, and substantial downtime to reset equipment before resuming production.
+These may cause customer dissatisfaction and cause customers to contemplate transferring their product orders to other fabs, which may adversely affect our revenues and financial results.
+In addition, the lease sets forth certain obligations of the Company and our landlord, including certain noise abatement actions at the fabrication facility.
+Our landlord has made claims that our noise abatement efforts are not adequate under the terms of the amended lease.
+We do not agree and are disputing these claims.